Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Machine Learning

 where $\gamma$ governs the influence of the kernel function; lower values result in increasingly linear boundaries, while high values result in the decision function being entirely depended on individual points, creating small islands of a given class centered on each training point.
 The advantage of non-linear models like a SVM with a RBF kernel over linear methods is that the decision boundaries can be much more flexible; the tradeoff is that the contribution of individual features to the classifier cannot be easily calculated without the unknown function $\Phi$ (see \S\ref{subsubsec:featureimportance}).
 The ``optimum'' kernel and hyperparameters are chosen via a cross-validation strategy described below.
 Finally, we also set \texttt{class\_weight=balanced} for the SVC, which automatically sets the value $C$ for class $i$ to $C N_{\rm samples}/(N_{\rm classes}N_i)$ where $N_{\rm samples}$ is the size of the sample, $N_{\rm classes}$ is the number of classes, and $N_i$ is the number of objects in the sample belonging to the class.
 This serves to weight rarer classes more heavily.
 The GP classifier's only hyperparameter is a choice of kernel, which defines the covariance function of the Gaussian process.

 To fit our classifiers, we first remove all stars labeled as miscellaneous variables or unknown/candidates, as well as known binaries, and one star with bad $J$ photometry, the Be star HD 53032.
 For features, we use the intrinsic calculated value of $M_G$, as well as (uncorrected for extinction) $G-J$, $J-H$, $H-K_s$, $K_s-W1$, $W1-W2$, $W3-W4$, and $\chi^2_{red}$, EWM, $\nu_0$, $\langle \Delta t \rangle$, and $\sigma_{\Delta t}$ in all three lightcurves --- we indicate the WISE band or color that each variability metric corresponds to with a subscript hereafter.
 The input features and a brief description where relevant are listed in Table \ref{tab:features}.
 Because $\chi^2_{red}$, EWM, $\langle \Delta t \rangle$, and $\sigma_{\Delta t}$ have significant dynamic range, we use the base-10 logarithm of these features.
 Features values as well as labels for each star in our sample are given in Table \ref{tab:feature_values}.
+We note that only a subset of the features from Table \ref{tab:features} are listed here due to the number of features.
+The table in its entirety will be made available in a machine-readable format.

 \centerwidetable

 We now randomly split our sample into a training set with 70\% of the samples, and a test set with the remaining 30\%, using a stratification strategy to ensure the proportions of the classes in both sets are equal.
 The test set is withheld until we are ready to assess the performance of the chosen classifier.
 We then use \texttt{sklearn.preprocessing.StandardScaler} in Python to scale the training data such that each feature has 0 mean and unit variance.
 Because the data have missing values, we then use \texttt{sklearn.impute.IterativeImputer} which uses a Bayesian ridge regression to predict and replace missing values.